 A cryptocurrency is a digital currency that enables trusted and secure financial transfer without the involvement of a centralized entity.
-Many cryptocurrencies use a distributed consensus algorithm called the blockchain which we will study later.
-Key to cryptocurrencies is the use of peer-to-peer networking principles, the notion of proof of work, and the use of cryptography to maintain security and authenticity.
-In this assignment, we will focus on the peer-to-peer and proof of work aspects.
+Many cryptocurrencies use a distributed consensus protocol called the blockchain which we will study later.
+Key to cryptocurrencies are peer-topeer networking principles, proof of work, and cryptography methods that maintain security and authenticity.
+In this assignment, we will focus on peer-to-peer networking and proof of work.

-Central to peer-to-peer systems is coordination between a dynamically set of changing nodes.
+Peer-to-peer systems coordinate a dynamic set of nodes.
 In the case of cryptocurrencies, these nodes are miners which may drop in and out of the network for various reasons: a miner may crash (or reboot), or a new miner may be added.
 These changes to the network happen in an unscheduled and unpredictable manner and special care must therefore be taken to ensure that no information is lost.
 To further complicate peer-to-peer systems, the underlying networks used for communication between these nodes can be highly unpredictable: messages can get lost, reordered, or duplicated.
 In designing a cryptocurrency mining system, one must tackle all of these challenges.